Updated on December 22nd, 2023

 When buying honey bees, you have two primary choices to make: what “race” of bees to purchase and whether you want them in a “bee package” or a “nuc.”

 Honey bees are classified by “race” based on their genetic history.
 Italian, Carniolan, Caucasian, and Russian bees are common types.
-There are also hybrid bees bred for specific traits like Varroa resistance, such as Saskatraz.
+Hybrid bees, such as Saskatraz bees, are bred for traits like Varroa resistance.

 Choosing a type of bee can be confusing for beginners.
-We recommend that you purchase your first bees from a local beekeeper, if available.
+We recommend purchasing your first bees from a local beekeeper, if available.
 Local bees are genetically adapted to your local climate.

 If you cannot get local bees, Italian bees are an excellent choice for beginners.
 Italian bees are the most common in North America.
 They are widely available, prolific, and excellent foragers.